functionalley/BishBosh/README.markdown

 ## Installation

-It can be built and installed using [Cabal](https://www.haskell.org/cabal/users-guide/installing-packages.html).
+It can be built and installed using [Cabal](https://www.haskell.org/cabal/users-guide/installing-packages.html) or [The Haskell Tool Stack](https://docs.haskellstack.org/en/stable/README/).

 ## Documentation